researchapps/jobset-jupyter/README.md

 ![img/interface.png](img/interface.png)

 For production you'd likely use a secret or secret store for this.
 Then, use it!
-When you are done, you can delete just the job to keep your cluster up:
+When you are done, you can delete just the jobset to keep your cluster up:

 ```bash
 kubectl delete -f job.yaml